tomerraviv95/bayesian-learning-for-receivers/README.md

 # Introduction

-This repository implements the proposed augmentation scheme for [ViterbiNet](https://ieeexplore.ieee.org/document/8815457), a machine-learning model-based detector, for the a channel with memory of L. Our proposed novel method incorporates (1) spatial and temporal clustering (2) takes into account classes diversity and (3) keeps low complexity, tailored for online communication scenarios.
-We explain on the different directories and subdirectories below.
+This repository implements the proposed concept drift scheme for [ViterbiNet](https://ieeexplore.ieee.org/document/8815457), a machine-learning model-based detector, for the a channel with memory of L. We explain on the different directories and subdirectories below.

 # Folders Structure